medic/cht-docs/content/en/apps/guides/messaging/sms-states.md

 | cleared | This will not be sent as a report has triggered an event to stop it.
 This can happen if a patient visit has occurred before the visit reminder is sent. |
 | muted | This will not be sent as the task has been deliberately stopped.
 Messages in this state can be unmuted by user action. |

-## Timeline of the medic-gateway protocol for webapp-originating message
+## Timeline of the cht-gateway protocol for webapp-originating message

 Read the table below like a vertical timeline : each time an event happens, the states/statuses corresponding to the message get updated.